mennooo/orclapex-requirejs/README.md

 ### PLSQL packages for RequireJS

 #### APEX_JAVASCRIPT
 Documentation: http://docs.oracle.com/database/apex-5.1/AEAPI/APEX_JAVASCRIPT.htm#AEAPI534

-##### APEX_JAVASCRIPT.ADD_LIBRARY
+- APEX_JAVASCRIPT.ADD_LIBRARY
+- APEX_JAVASCRIPT.ADD_REQUIREJS
+- APEX_JAVASCRIPT.ADD_REQUIREJS_DEFINE

 ## JavaScript functions for RequireJS

 ### apex.server.loadScript

-Purpose: loading an external script with JavaScript.
 Documentation: http://docs.oracle.com/database/apex-5.1/AEAPI/apex-server-namespace.htm#AEAPI-GUID-BE3207FA-E766-4F0D-9665-7CF6631E7430

-This can load a module and attach it to the global scope.
+This function can load a module and attach it to the global scope.

 If the optimizer is used, then no attachment to global.